All Episodes

 Roll.

-Roll or rule.
+Roll or rule?

 Roll.

-Well, that's one and the same.
+Well, one in the same.

 One and the same.